cixtor/slackapi/README.md

 - :large_blue_circle: means the method has been implemented
 - :red_circle: means the method is not implemented yet
-- :black_circle: means the method has been deprecated upstream.
-It will stop functioning in February 2021 and will not work with newly created apps after June 10th, 2020.
-[Learn more](https://api.slack.com/changelog/2020-01-deprecating-antecedents-to-the-conversations-api).
-Please use the equivalent method `conversations.METHOD`
 - :skull: means the method has been deprecated without a replacement

 | :shipit: | Method | Description |